yezune/FEP/README-EN.md

 ![FIGURE 8](./img/08.png)
 <p style="text-align: center;">FIGURE 8</p>

-states comprise active (red) and sensory states (magenta).
+_Blankets of blankets_.
+This schematic illustrates the recursive procedure by which successively larger (and slower) scale dynamics arise from subordinate levels.
+At the bottom of the figure (lower panel), we start with an ensemble of vector states (here nine).
+The conditional dependencies among these vector states (i.e., eigenstates) define a particular partition into particles (upper panels).
+Crucially, this partition equips each particle with a bipartition into blanket and internal states, where blanket states comprise active (red) and sensory states (magenta).
 The behaviour of each particle can now be summarised in terms of (slow) eigenmodes or mixtures of its blanket states – to produce eigenstates at the next level or scale.
 These constitute an ensemble of vector states and the process starts again.
 Formally, one can understand this in terms of coarse graining the dynamics of a system via two operators.
 The first uses the particular partition to group subsets of states (**G**), while the second uses the eigenmodes of the resulting blanket states to reduce dimensionality (**R**).
 The upper panels illustrate the bipartition for a single particle (left panel) and an ensemble of particles; i.e., the particular partition per se (right panel).
 The insets on top illustrate the implicit self-similarity of particular dependencies pictorially, in moving from one scale to the next.
 Please see the main text for a definition of the variables used in this figure.

 #### The Markovian partition